 Create a custom format – by dragging the blue pills like the one that says Thursday down to the field below called Custom.
-Once there if the pill has a downward facing triagle and choose from options like in the screenshot below.
+Once there if the pill has a downward facing triangle and chooses from options like in the screenshot below.

-It is also possible to add puctuation and other characters in between the pills like a comma.
+It is also possible to add punctuation and other characters in between the pills like a comma.

 Another option is to type the Unicode date codes directly into the ‘Custom:’ field.
 Those codes like, yyyy.MM.dd G ‘at’ HH:mm:ss zzz can produce a result like 1996.07.10 AD at 15:08:56 PDT.

-Here you can set the calendar that appears when you tap on the date in the menubar.
+Here you can set the calendar that appears when you click on the date in the menu bar.
 You can select TinyCal or BigCal.

 BigCal: it is resizable.
-It can be have it’s background, days, dates, in different fonts, colors and sizes.
+It can have it’s background, days, dates, in different fonts, colors, and sizes.
 It is not possible to show events presently.
 You can use BigCal as a printable calendar.

-After selecting the calendar you want to appear when you tap the date in the menubar select either the Apple or Google calendar.
+After selecting the calendar you want to appear when you click the date in the menu bar select either the Apple or Google calendar.

 For Google Calendar: select Google and login.
 It will open your browser and request your Google credentials to give TinyCal permission to show you your Google Calendar info.

-Select a beginning and ending date and you get both the numerical difference and a human phrase for that length of time.
+Select a beginning and end date and you get both the numerical difference and a human phrase for that length of time.